R3 – Research, Reviews, Recommendations

 Kids Vitamins

-Third-party tested vitamins with appropriate dosing and minimal additives.
+Third-party verified vitamins with appropriate dosing and minimal additives.

 Why it matters: Daily consumption for years.
 Quality matters—poor products provide false reassurance.